• Skip to primary navigation

 Instructions

-• Prep: Heat the oven to 410°F (210°C).
-Place a dark-colored (or at the very least a silver metal) roasting pan (a rimmed baking sheet works as well) in the oven to heat up.
+• Prep: Heat oven to 410°F .
+Place a dark-colored or cast iron (or at the very least a silver metal) pan in the oven to heat up.

-• Prepare breading: In a medium bowl, whisk together the egg and the milk.
-In a separate bowl, mix the flour, breadcrumbs, baking powder and seasoning together.
+• Prepare breading: In a medium bowl, whisk together egg and buttermilk.

 Notes